General Nature of the Course

 Student Learning Objectives

-Student who complete this course successfully should, minimally, be able to- apply critical reading/thinking/writing skills analyzing and writing, both in and out-of-class essays, about various freshman composition level readings including essays and the novel
+Student who complete this course successfully should, minimally, be able to- Apply critical reading and thinking skills to various freshman composition level readings including essays and the novel.

-- write freshman-level essays that follow the various stages of essay writing, including pre-writing, thesis development, illustration and support of the thesis using concrete, specific evidence/examples, editing, proofreading and which are free of most errors in syntax, grammar, punctuation, diction, and spelling
+- Write freshman-level essays that follow the various stages of essay writing, including prewriting, thesis development, illustration and support of the thesis using concrete, specific evidence/examples, editing, proofreading and which are free of most errors in syntax, grammar, punctuation, diction, and spelling, and which demonstrate understanding of effective college-level argumentation by producing logicallysupported arguments and by recognizing and avoiding common logical fallacies.

-- produce a research paper which utilizes the various elements of research production, such as designing a research plan, compiling research notes, producing an outline, developing a draft, producing a finished paper that utilizes at least five sources and has a complete MLA-format Works Cited page
+- Produce a research paper which utilizes the various elements of research production, such as designing a research plan, compiling research notes, developing a draft, producing a finished paper that utilizes at least five sources and has a complete MLA-format Works Cited page.

 Student Responsibilities